 Melody Davidson has unrivalled expertise in the field of women’s ice hockey with Team Canada’s GM for the past decade.
 She has also worked as head coach with Canada’s national teams both on the U18 and the senior levels.
 She led her country to gold medal at both the 2006 and 2010 Winter Olympic Games.
 She has been a long-time member of the IIHF’s Women Committee.

 - Accommodation included (double room, 2 participants) 549,00 EUR

 - Accommodation included (single room) 649,00 EUR

-Media accreditation for the 2017 IIHF Ice Hockey World Championship in Cologne, Germany and Paris, France is now open and can be requested online until 3 February 2017.
+Media accreditation for the 2017 IIHF Ice Hockey World Championship in Cologne, Germany and Paris, France closed on 3 February 2017.

 For broadcast accreditation (Radio, TV, and websites with audio/video coverage) please contact Infront Sports & Media.

 To book accommodation in the media hotels, click here.